 Believe it or not, Orlando has more to offer than just theme parks (though we love them, too).

-So, if you’re looking for a low-key pub to unwind at or a spot to continue the Orlando fun into the night, check out some of the most popular downtown bars in Orlando to see a side of the city that many visitors never see.
+So, if you’re looking for a low-key pub to unwind at or a spot to continue the Orlando fun into the night, check out some of the most popular downtown bars to see a side of the city that many visitors never see.